Investigation 6b

 Rudder

 It can be seen from the arrangement of the ribs at the stern of the ship that it had a steering rudder, but non was found.
-The complex story of the rudder will be the subject of Investigation 11 and in Digging Deeper this website.
+The complex story of the rudder begins in Digging Deeper, The Rudder Mystery on this website.
+It is also a subject in Ship.
+Investigation 11 Rudder Solution?
+The complete story was a challenge, with many possible solutions.
+You can try to crack the problem as you read about it.